KylerCondran/Fate/README.md

 # Fate

+Fate is a fast-paced first-person shooter where players battle dangerous mythical monsters from an array of unique fantasy environments.
+As the levels progress the enemies get more capable and more lethal.
+Can you survive until the end, or was it...
+Fate.

-This is a game I am developing with a working title of 'Fate'.
-It is a 3D Environment Raycasting FPS Game Engine built on pure JavaScript.
+Fate is a 3D FPS Game Engine built on pure JavaScript.
 Hunt And Shoot Monsters.
-Arrow Keys To Move, A & D To Strafe, Space To Shoot.
+Arrow Keys To Move, A & D To Strafe, Gather Pickups, Space To Shoot.
 Number Keys To Swap Weapons.

 <p align="center">
   <a href="https://kylercondran.github.io/Fate/Fate/Fate.html">Play This Game</a>